XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Related Works

-In~\cite{zhou2020automating,zhang2021practical} utilizing vanilla GCN to detect botnet.
-Those authors exploited generated botnet traffic and normal traffic created by~\cite{garcia2014empirical} for creating botnet communication graphs.
-Then, they applied 12-layers vanilla GCN for botnet node classification.
-All botnet communication graphs do not consist of any network flow or node features, and those approaches rely on the graph pattern structure of the communication graph for botnet node classification.
-However, those approaches are suffering from smoothing problems.
-It has been indicated that, as the number of graph convolutional layers increases, all node embeddings over a graph will converge to indistinguishable vectors, which can cause worse performance in downstream tasks~\cite{li2018deeper}.
-It is also theorized that the GNN model needs to reach a certain depth to capture some of the hidden topological botnet patterns~\cite{zhou2020automating}.
-Thus, further investigation of applying deep GNN for botnet detection is critical.
+In~\cite{zhou2020automating,zhang2021practical}, the authors used a basic 'vanilla' GCN to detect botnets.
+They exploited generated botnet traffic and normal traffic created by using the CTU-13 ~\cite{garcia2014empirical} dataset to create botnet communication graphs and applied a 12-layer GCN for botnet node classification.
+Botnet communication graphs do not contain any node features for botnet detection, and those approaches rely on the graph pattern structure of the communication graph for botnet node classification.
+Nevertheless, these approaches suffer from the over-smoothing problem \cite{liu2020towards}.
+It has been indicated that, as the number of graph convolutional layers increases, all node embeddings over a graph will converge to indistinguishable vectors, which can lower the performance in downstream tasks~\cite{li2018deeper}.
+Zhou et al.~\cite{zhou2020automating} theorized that the GNN model needs to reach a certain depth in order to capture some of the hidden topological botnet patterns.
+Thus, further investigation of the application of deep GNNs for botnet detection is critical.

+Table~\ref{tab:botnet_detection_comparison} presents a comparison of various botnet detection methods used in related studies.
+In contrast to these studies, our XG-BoT approach utilizes grouped reversible residual connections with GINs for botnet detection.
+This approach helps mitigate the over-smoothing problem present in \cite{zhou2020automating, zhang2021practical} and captures deeper hidden botnet patterns to improve detection performance.
+Additionally, we enable GNN explainability for automatic network forensics by highlighting highly correlated hosts and network flows, which until now has been lacking in current botnet detection approaches.